City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 sh inspect-disk.sh
 ```

-Container is created, and volume contents can be found in directory: `/haitaton-gis`.
+Container is created, and volume contents can be found in directories:
+- `/haitaton-gis`
+- `/haitaton-gis-validate-deploy`

 When done, leave shell with `exit` command.